Skip to main content

 // 2.
 Derive identity keys (requires 2 wallet signatures)

-const { identityKeyPair, identityProof } = await deriveIdentityKeyPairWithProof(
+const { keyPair, identityProof } = await deriveIdentityKeyPairWithProof(

 signer,